Only God Can Judge Me (EP)

 Only God Can Judge Me is the debut EP released by British singer Mark Morrison and the follow-up to his successful debut studio album, Return of the Mack.
 The title originated from his on-stage protest during the BRIT Awards when it was emblazoned in front of his black long-sleeve top.

 The EP was released in the U.S. as The Judgement.
 It contains the UK top 20 hit "Who's the Mack!".

+Reception

+Johnny Cigarattes of the NME complained about the EP only containing three new tracks, giving the release 7/10 if reviewed as an EP but -7/10 if reviewed as a "mini-album".